 Laboratory tests can measure the hormone levels in your blood, urine, and/or saliva.
 Along with your symptoms a diagnosis of hormone disorder can be made.
 Stress, infection and changes in your body’s fluid and electrolyte imbalance can also influence hormone levels.

-In males, testosterone “puts hair on a man’s chest”.
+In males, male hormone “puts hair on a man’s chest”.
 It also keeps a man’s muscles and bones strong and maintains his interest in sex.
-After age 30, the testosterone levels gradually decrease.
+After age 30, the male hormone levels gradually decrease.
 This can contribute to depression, low energy levels and cardiac disease.
-Some causes for low testosterone besides age can be: hormonal disorders, HIV/AIDS, infection, obesity, chronic liver or kidney disease, and diabetes.
+Some causes for low male hormone besides age can be: hormonal disorders, HIV/AIDS, infection, obesity, chronic liver or kidney disease, and diabetes.
 These should be ruled out before starting hormone therapy.

 Forms of hormone replacement therapies.